cjus/hydra-aws-docker-article/README.md

 5 directories, 9 files
 ```

-In the folder structure above the `config` directory container a `config.json` file.
+In the folder structure above the `config` directory contains a `config.json` file.
 That file is used by Hydra-express to specify information about our microservice.

 The config file will look something like this: